pwouik/VisuDemo/README.md

 ##### SSAO v3

-AO factor <=> how much the neighboring point are far from the tangent plane ?
+AO factor <=> difference of exposition using the ratio of the difference of depth from the normal and distance to the point

 ##### SSAO v4